swiftlang/swift-evolution/proposals/0200-raw-string-escaping.md

     """#
 ```

-The following example terminates with backslash-r-backslash-n, not a carriage return and line feed to the end.:
+The following example terminates with backslash-r-backslash-n, not a carriage return and line feed:

 ```
 #"a raw string containing \r\n"#